abd-elrahman-mohamed-anter/AzureDEVOPS-GitOps/README.md

 vote voteapp 17
 ```

-The script updates the image inside the Kubernetes deployment.
+The script updates the image in the Kubernetes Deployment.

 Before: